greglnelson/react-hooks-typescript-tome/docs/5-complex/complex.md

 $> git merge upstream/task-quizzer
 ```

 You will find that we have provided VERY little code.
 It's really just the `quizzer` folder, the `quizzer/Quizzer.tsx` file, and the `quizzer/Quizzer.test.tsx` file.
-We expect you to add more files in order to achieve the final result.
+We expect you to add more files in order to achieve the final result. **Look at the example Movies application source code on Github to help get started organizing files and components, there's a lot you can use from there as inspiration / examples!**

 ## Task Requirements